-A student who has completed all requirements for the PhD except the thesis (in other words, all coursework apart from ENG9500 and ENG9900, all language requirements, and the Special Fields Exam) is said to have achieved "Candidacy."
+A student who has completed all requirements for the PhD except the thesis (in other words, all coursework, including ENG9900, which may be taken in either Fall of Year 2 or Fall of Year 3 [PhD U Year 3 or Year 4]; the Language Requirement; and the Special Fields Exam) is said to have achieved "Candidacy."
 This must occur before the end of the third year of the program (before the end of the fourth year for PhD U students).
 A student who has not completed all of the requirements except the thesis, or who does not have an approved thesis topic, supervisor, or Supervisory Committee, has failed to achieve candidacy, will be denied further registration, and may have enrolment in the program terminated.
 (See the SGS Calendar for regulations regarding the time limit for completion of program requirements.)